Gigi Hadid Joined by Blake Lively and Other Celeb Friends at 27th Birthday Party - E! Online

 Celebrating with the besties!

 Gigi wore a semi-sheer white lace outfit consisting of a corset top and matching long flared pants and long jacket, paired with white pumps.
-Blake, who the birthday girl had recently jokingly asked to bartend at her party, arrived in a vibrant violent mini dress.
+Blake, who the birthday girl had recently jokingly asked to bartend at her party, arrived in a vibrant violet Sergio Hudson mini dress.
 The 34-year-old paired the look with a bright red clutch and matching platform pumps.
 Emily, 30, also opted for a bright look, wearing a sleeveless coral and blue fitted, cut-out maxi dress, pared with black sandals.

 Bella, 25, sported a sleeveless, black pinstriped, button-down cut-out top, a matching tiny flared micro mini skirt and black knee-length pointed leather stiletto boots.
 Earlier in the day, the model was spotted headed to Gigi's apartment with a massive bouquet of assorted helium balloons.